snowdmonkey/solar/doc/get_panel_group_information.md

-#Extract panel group GPS information
+# Extract panel group GPS information

 The Python module to generate tiles is `/backend/prototype/mapping/label_panel_group.py`

 To use it, starts from repository root directory
-* On Windows
+* On Windows.
 ```bash
 set PYTHONPATH=%cd%\backend\prototype
 ```
-* On Linux
+* On Linux.
 ```bash
 export PYTHONPATH=$(pwd)/backend/prototype
 ```